reststate/reststate-vuex/README.md

-# @reststate/vuex
+# @lucro/vuex

-**This package is no longer maintained.** For alternate packages, check the [JSON:API Implementations page](https://jsonapi.org/implementations/).
-Note that these have not been vetted for functionality or security, so please review thoroughly before choosing a library.

-`@reststate/vuex` allows you to access data from a [JSON:API](http://jsonapi.org/) web service via [Vuex](https://vuex.vuejs.org/) stores.
+`@lucro/vuex` allows you to access data from a [JSON:API](http://jsonapi.org/) web service via [Vuex](https://vuex.vuejs.org/) stores.
 Because of JSON:API's strong conventions, in most cases all you should need to do is tell `@reststate/vuex` the base URL of your web service, and which resources to access, and you should be set.
 No manual web request juggling!

 ## Synopsis